 The majority of trains that run on the display are “O Gauge” trains, but we also have some HO Gauge and one N Gauge train as well.
 We run Lionel, Mike’s Train House (MTH) and K-Line.
 We use Gargraves track.

 Yes, there actually are quite a few original pieces and animations still on the display today.
 They include the ski slope, ski lodge and ice skaters, Dutch Haven, the Willows, the 2-lane moving highway (in front of Dutch Haven), the farm with the tobacco barn, the Strasburg Fire House, the church beside Dutch Haven and a few other houses.
 Actually, the church beside Dutch Haven was part of the Groff family’s layout in the late 1940s and is modeled after the First Presbyterian Church in Strasburg, two blocks away from the Groff family home.
-The farm house with the tobacco barn is actually two of George’s original layout buildings put together to make a larger farm house.
-The house is built from sheets of ¼” balsa wood, the windows are real glass and the curtains are made from the bottom of his wife, Florence’s slip.
+The farm house with the tobacco barn are actually two of George Groff's original layout buildings put together to make a larger farm house.
+The house is built from sheets of ¼” balsa wood, the windows are real glass and the curtains are made from the bottom of Gorge's wife, Florence’s slip.
 That’s what we call “ingenuity”.

 Most animations work using the same principle of how a piston in a car’s engine works.
 A motor turns an arm on which a rod is loosely fastened.
 As the arm turns around, it pulls and pushes the rod back and forth.
 The Amishmen sawing use this principle, as do bulldozers, rollers, graders, and the like.
 There are many more complicated animations on the display that use chain drives, industrial slide rails, gears, pulleys, micro switches, relays and timers.

-Tom uses quite a bit of homemade electronic boards.
+Gary uses quite a bit of homemade electronic boards.
 But when he can’t construct something himself, he turns to pre-built Dallee Electronics boards.

 Sometimes animations wear out and have to be completely re-built from scratch.
 I don’t rotate them out because we’re always getting new visitors that have never seen them; I just try to add new animations every year.
 Animations sometimes need new motors which we have in stock.
 Sometimes a linkage will wear out and most times they can be repaired as well but sometimes, as with the “up” escalator, the plug is pulled and it waits until winter to repair it.